easyquery/OtherSamples/eqs/js/README.md

 It allows to set user-friendly names for tables (entities), fields (attributes) and operators (like “is equal to” or “starts with”).
 Additionally, data model can contain a list of predefined values for some attribute - so your users will be able to select a value from a list instead of typing it manually.

-.NET version of EasyQuery allows you to build data model at run-time.
+.NET version of EasyQuery allows you to build a data model at run-time.
-On other platforms, you will need to create data model “manually” using either our *eqdm* command line utility (runs on Windows, Linux and Mac) or *Data Model Editor* (DME) GUI application (only for Windows).
+On other platforms, you will need to create a data model “manually” using either our *eqdm* command-line utility (runs on Windows, Linux, and Mac) or *Data Model Editor* (DME) GUI application (available only for Windows).

 Here are step-by-step instructions for both cases: